gf13579/spotify-play-random-album/README.md

 This script repurposes the Spotify logo button on the Spotify website to play a random album from the your Spotify library.
 It fetches your saved albums, selects one at random, and starts playback.

-Run the code in the browser's JavaScript console in a tab with https://open.spotify.com/ open.
+Run the code in a tab with https://open.spotify.com/ open, using either the JavaScript console (Dev Tools) or a bookmarklet (code below).

-After running the code once in the browser's JavaScript Console, use the Spotify logo button to play a random album (or run `playRandomAlbum()` as required).
+After running the code, use the Spotify logo button to play a random album (or run `playRandomAlbum()` as required).

  ![Spotify button to trigger random album](spotify_button.png)